Limited Edition F1 hybrid

 In the 10 seeds tested so far I’ve smelled and tasted several tones: sweet grape, sour wine, various cheeses, skunk, sour cream, coriander, mustard, spice, incense.
 I’m sure there are many more.
 Some of the phenotypes will yield better than others however all of the examples inside of this genetic spectrum have something unique and delicious to offer.

-NOTE: This strain is extremely limited!!!
-Only ONE 5-pack of New Purple Cheddar is available for sale now or ever!
+NOTE: This strain is extremely limited!
+Only ONE 5-pack of New Purple Cheddar is available for sale.